 There are several steps that can be taken by businesses to prevent Avaddon and other email-based ransomware attacks.
 End user security awareness training should raise awareness of the threat and teach employees how to recognize phishing and malspam threats and condition them to report emails to their security team.
 If possible, macros should be disabled on all end user devices, although the email attachments used often change and disabling macros will not therefore always prevent infection.

 One of the best defenses against email threats such as phishing, malware and ransomware is to install a powerful anti-spam solution such as SpamTitan.
-SpamTitan can work as a standalone anti-spam solution, but also as an additional level of protection for Office 365 email, complementing Microsoft Exchange Online Protection (EOP) and providing an additional layer of security to block zero-day phishing and malware threats.
+SpamTitan can work as a standalone anti-spam service, but also as an additional level of protection for Office 365 email, complementing Microsoft Exchange Online Protection (EOP) and providing an additional layer of security to block zero-day phishing and malware threats.

 For more information on protecting your organization from ransomware and other email threats, give the TitanHQ team a call today.